SimulPiscator/AirSane/README.md

 sudo nano /etc/sane.d/dll.conf
 ```
 The server's listening port, and other configuration details, may be changed
 by editing '/etc/default/airsane'.
-For options, and their meaning, run
+For options, and their meanings, run
 ```
 airsaned --help
 ```